PawelDabrowski83/genAlgo/README.md

 <p>We are working to develop functioning Stage 1 on 21.12.2020</p>

 ## Stage 1
 <p>Creation of Gene class, which is base fundament of our model.
-Adding com.facebook.genAlgo.RandomProvider interface to test creation of random genes.</p>
+Adding RandomProvider interface to test creation of random genes.</p>

 > class Gene
 >
-> private final com.facebook.genAlgo.RandomProvider
+> private final RandomProvider
 >
 > private char[] values;